Parc y Scarlets: Design

-The stadium was designed by specialist sports stadia architects, The Miller Partnership, whose designs include Murrayfield Stadium in Edinburgh.
+The stadium was designed by specialist sports stadium architects The Miller Partnership, whose designs include Murrayfield Stadium in Edinburgh.
 The stands have a slight curvature to allow for better views.
 The stadium's main stand, on the south side of the ground, contain the club's shop and museum, the ticket office, a large sports bar (called "The Heart and Soul"), the players' gym and changing rooms on the ground floor, while the upper floors is provided with eating and drinking areas.
 Construction was carried out by Port Talbot-based Andrew Scott.

 The approach to the main stand is known as the "Ray Gravell Legends Walkway" paved with bricks naming each Llanelli RFC and Scarlets player to have played for Wales.
 A statue of Ray Gravell is erected outside the stadium, while other Llanelli legends are honoured in the naming of other of the stadium's facilities, with the museum known as the "Ken Jones Museum", while the various executive lounges are named after Carwyn James, Phil Bennett and the Quinnell family.

 Opening

-Parc y Scarlets officially opened on 15 November 2008 to Llanelli RFC who played the first match at the stadium in a 32–3 win over Cardiff RFC in the Principality Premiership.
-The match was held before a crowd limited to a maximum of 4,000 due to laws that require a stadium to host three events at restricted capacity before it can be authorised for its full capacity.

-The Scarlets hosted their first match at Parc y Scarlets on 28 November 2008 against Munster in the Celtic League with capacity limited to 9,000.
+Before Parc y Scarlets could be opened to its full capacity, regulations required that it host three events at a limited capacity.
+The first rugby match was played there on 15 November 2008, when Llanelli RFC beat Cardiff RFC 32–3 in the Principality Premiership in front of a crowd of 4,800; Rhys Priestland scored the first points at the stadium, while Jonathan Davies scored the first try.
+The Scarlets' first match at the stadium on 28 November 2008 against Munster in the Celtic League with capacity limited to 9,000.
 The Scarlets' first Heineken Cup match in the new stadium was on 12 December 2008 against Ulster, with a capacity limit of 11,000.
 The official opening ceremony was held on 31 January 2009 when the Scarlets hosted the Barbarians, defeating them 40–24.

 Football

-As well as being the new home of the Scarlets, Parc y Scarlets has also hosted three Wales international football friendlies, against Estonia in 2009, Luxembourg in 2010, and Bosnia and Herzegovina in 2012.
+As well as being the new home of the Scarlets, Parc y Scarlets has also hosted three Wales international football friendlies: against Estonia in 2009, Luxembourg in 2010, and Bosnia and Herzegovina in 2012.
 It has also acted as home stadium for Llanelli Town A.F.C. when the facilities at their Stebonheath Park ground have not been sufficient, such as in European competitions.
 For example, the second leg of their 2009–10 UEFA Europa League qualifier against Motherwell and the first leg of their 2011–12 Europa League qualifier against Dinamo Tbilisi were both played at Parc y Scarlets as Stebonheath Park failed to meet UEFA criteria.